rgyan619/face-recognition-software/README.md

 # face-recognition-software
-A fully develop A.I based face recognition software that provide the machine the ability to remember the person.
+A fully develop A.I based face recognition software that provide machine the ability to remember the person.
 HOW TO USE:

 1) Install python on your computer and add cv2 library in it using 'pip install opencv-python'.